-Five things to know about the new European Medical Device Regulation
+5 things to know about the new EU MDR changes

-- The deadline for the new MDR is the 26th of May 2020
+1. The deadline for the new MDR is the 26th May 2020

-This was the start of a three-year transition period for Medical Device organisations to comply with the new requirements.
-Until the 25th of May 2020, certificates under MDD are still valid but all devices placed on the market from the 26th of May next year must conform to the new MDR.
+This was the start of a three-year EU MDR transition period for organisations to comply with the new requirements.
+Until the 25th May 2020, certificates under MDD are still valid but all devices placed on the market from the 26th May must conform to the new MDR.

-- Placing a product on the medical device market may take longer
+2. Placing a product on the medical device market may take longer

-- All medical devices need to be re-assessed for compliance and certification
+4. All medical devices need to be re-assessed for compliance and certification

-With the new MDR, medical devices need to comply with requirements and certifications so it is likely they will have to be re-assessed.
+Under the new MDR, medical devices need to comply with requirements and certifications so it is likely they will have to be re-assessed.
 Based on the increased scrutiny on risks and safety within the regulation, some manufacturers will have to reclassify and/or recertify their products after the re-assessment.
 In terms of new products, there might be a requirement to carry out clinical investigations, collecting post-market data.
-Essentially, the MDR calls for medical device manufacturers to implement these re-assessments and recertifications in a timely manner so that they can continue to operate in the EU market.
+Essentially, the MDR calls for medical device manufacturers to implement these re-assessments and recertifications in a timely manner so they can continue to operate in the EU market.

-- There will be an emphasis on post-market surveillance
+5. There will be an emphasis on post-market surveillance

-The new MDR will include a heightened prominence on post-market surveillance.
+The new regulations will include a heightened prominence on post-market surveillance.
 The need for medical device organisations to actively monitor the performance of their devices on the market for recertification will be greater than ever before.
 The post-market surveillance will also increase the recurrence of performance and safety reporting, which might necessitate the need for additional resources for organisations.
-Although this requirement will be more time-consuming under the MDR, it will help medical device organisations to notice potential issues sooner – and addressing them earlier in the production cycle could reduce the manufacturer's liability and protect patients.
+Although this requirement will be more time-consuming under MDR, it will help medical device organisations to notice potential issues sooner – and addressing them earlier in the production cycle could reduce the manufacturer's liability and protect patients.